The Alex Moulton Charitable Trust

 The Alex Moulton Charitable Trust was founded by Alex Moulton in 1977.

-Following his death in December 2012, the assets of the Moulton estate passed to the Charitable Trust for safekeeping, conservation and preservation.
+Following his death in December 2012, the assets of The Hall Estate passed to the Charitable Trust for safekeeping, conservation and preservation.

 Christine Olivieri